-19 years ago December 17th was FA Cup second round replay.
-It was already our fourth game in the competition, despite us being a league club.
-We laboured to a win over Gainsborough Trinity over two matches, and then were held 2-2 at home by lowly Emley.
+December 17th was the date of a famously bad FA Cup second-round replay.
+It was already our fourth game in the competition in 1997/98, despite us being a league club.
+We laboured to a win over Gainsborough Trinity over two matches, and were then held 2-2 at home by lowly Emley.
 Had it not been for a Terry Fleming equaliser after seven minutes of injury time we would have been out.
 That result was our 18th game unbeaten in a good run that had seen us surge up the table.

-Just a couple of days after that first draw we lost our unbeaten run in a Mickey Mouse cup game against Wigan, but our attention was already pulled elsewhere.
-The FA Cup 3rd round draw had thrown us up against West Ham, and memories of an early eighties giant killing began to flood back for those old enough to remember.
+Just a couple of days after that first draw we lost our unbeaten run in the EFL Trophy game against Wigan, but our attention was already pulled elsewhere.
+The FA Cup third-round draw had thrown us up against West Ham, if we beat Emley, and memories of an early eighties giant-killing began to flood back for those old enough to remember.
 For the record, I wasn’t!

 All we had to do was deal with Emley.
 Like Gainsborough before them, their home ground wasn’t capable of hosting Lincoln City and so we made our way to Huddersfield’s McAlpine Stadium.
 We had already suffered cup misery in these relatively new opulent surroundings, it had opened in 1994 and we had become one of the first teams to lose by a ‘golden goal’ after a 2-2 draw in normal time in another Mickey Mouse cup game.